 Develop and maintain the site-specific inspection plan for continuous oversight of licensee performance throughout pre- and post-restart activities.
 This activity includes developing initial resource estimates and maintaining awareness of resources expended throughout the period that oversight is under the IMC 0350 process.

-The should consult with to the most accurate and up to date charging codes are being used and, as appropriate, determine whether a new charging code should be opened to capture headquarters activities associated with IMC 0350 Panel activities (e.g., supporting Panel Meetings, developing summaries, etc.).
+The Chair should consult with DRO to ensure the most accurate and up to date charging codes are being used and, as appropriate, determine whether a new charging code should be opened to capture headquarters activities associated with IMC 0350 Panel activities (e.g., supporting Panel Meetings, developing summaries, etc.).

 As described in IMC 0305, the licensing Project Manager should be cognizant of financial issues within the scope of NRC regulations that might impact the operating performance of other plants operated by the IMC 0350 licensee because of funds being redirected to improve the shutdown plant.
 NRC inspectors at other sites owned by the licensee should be alert for potential decreased equipment reliability issues as a result of decreased capital expenditures.